Kiemen-Lab/GeoJSON2XML/README.md

    Place all the GeoJSON files you want to convert into a single folder.
 This ensures consistent label ordering across all files.

 2. **Run the Jupyter Notebook**:
    Open the `GeoJSON2XML.ipynb` notebook in your Jupyter environment.
-Follow these steps:
+Run the following cells:

    - Import the required module:
      ```python